icon-project/documentation/score/writing-score.md

 }
 ```

-The transaction hash which is in the response of calling function, doesn't mean the success or fail of the transactions.
+The transaction hash which is in the response of calling method, doesn't mean the success or fail of the transactions.
 It is just a receipt that the submitted transaction is executed.
-You can find the result of calling functions by checking `status`, `eventLog` or `logBloom` of transaction result.
+You can find the result of calling method by checking `status`, `eventLog` or `logBloom` of transaction result.

 ```console
 $ tbears txresult 0x41bf7b9ada89eb938ee4e36fce02ec86b3e68c1ceefd61decfe1e3dcc7df43a5